 - Ask people how they identify themselves and be aware of the complexities within racial, ethnic and religious identities.

 - When referring to someone’s race or ethnicity, use adjectives, not nouns (e.g., “a Hispanic person,” not “a Hispanic”).
-Make sure you also capitalize any racial identities.

 - Be precise about statistical findings, even when they’re positive.
 Relying on broad categorizations of people often oversimplifies findings and could be deceiving.